core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -04 to -05

+* added Update Endpoint Links using PATCH

 * http access made explicit in interface specification

 * Added http examples